What Is CAN Bus?

 - Is also more affordable compared to the ease of use

-CAN BUS development History
+CAN Bus Development History

+Recognizing that wires tend to be quite different due to designs, sizes, and makes also affects CAN Bus usage.
 Robert Bosch is mostly accredited with his discovery of the BUS in the late twentieth century.

 Pre CAN: In this wake, a theater was only wired connections from one ECU to another.